 - Total: 80

 - All India Civil Categories: 04

-- collecting the admission letter,
+- Collecting the admission letter,

-- remitting the counselling fee and
+- Remitting the counselling fee

-- finally submitting the original documents.
+- Submitting the original documents.

 Note: All the submissions made by the candidates should be done before the last date of counselling for hassle-free correspondence of admission procedure.

 - 10th and 12th mark-sheets of qualifying degree with the xerox copy of the same